We envision a world where system interventions and approaches prioritize children’s humanity and needs.

 - Integrating research in the design of litigation, system change approaches and solutions from diverse fields including child development, psychology, behavioral economics, marketing and branding, and adult learning.

-- Advocacy that is based on a standard of “advocating for children in care as if they are our own”.
+- Using advocacy that is based on a standard of “advocating for children in care as if they are our own”.
 This results in advocacy focused on high expectations, and an individual approach.

 - Knowledge of the law, research and the facts on the ground.